PeterPlucinski/peterplucinski.github.io/_posts/2018-10-19-writing-to-google-sheets-using-node.md

 ```

 The data argument will be a multidemeninal array, allowing you to send more than one row.
 Each inner array is a row in the spreadsheet.

+[Here](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/append) is more documentation on appending data to a spreadsheet.

 Below is an example JSON request and resulting spreadsheet update.